Fair Housing Disability Issues

 - A person using a wheelchair who uses a dog to help them with tasks, such as opening doors and retrieving objects.

-- A person who has an anxiety disorder, depression, post-traumatic stress disorder (PTSD), or any other psychiatric condition and who uses a dog or cat for emotional support and to relieve the symptoms of the disability.
+- A person who has an anxiety disorder, depression, post-traumatic stress disorder (PTSD), or any other psychiatric condition and who uses an animal for emotional support and to relieve symptoms of the disability.

 What proof do I need to show my support animal is necessary?

 What if my landlord refuses to allow my pet?